 How much should you spend on a steering wheel lock?

-This will ultimately come down to personal preference and your available budget.
+This decision ultimately comes down to personal preference and the budget you have available.

 How long does a steering wheel lock last?